Friends and family have shared their relationship to show their support.

 can stop at any time.
 Your email will not be used for any other purpose.

-12 Trees, Flowers, or Condolences have been shared with support of Charlene's family - View on Tribute Wall
+1 Tree, Flower, or Condolence has been shared with support of Sharon's family - View on Tribute Wall

 Sharon Golaway, of Berryville, Arkansas graduated to heaven February 8, 2024.
 She was born Sharon Louise Higgins in Russellville, Arkansas on October 7, 1943 to Walter J. and Ella E. (Rough) Higgins.
 Sharon was the youngest of seventeen children.
 She married Lee Golaway on February 25, 1966 and would have celebrated 57 years together later this month.
 They have one son, Mark.

 To say that Sharon was a skilled pianist would be an atrocious understatement.
 She was gifted by God with a musical ability that words are inadequate to describe.
 She was an accomplished soloist, accompanist, and teacher who could transpose keys as she sight read a new piece of music, or play along to a new tune you sung, whistled, or hummed to her.
 She was classically trained and discerning ears could hear licks borrowed from Chopin, Beethoven, Mozart, Liszt, Rachmaninoff and more as she played and arranged hymns, choruses, southern gospel, or popular tunes.
 She was proficient in all styles of music.
 When Sharon sat at a piano, she disappeared as the instrument came to life sharing love, joy and faith.
 For her, music was worship, and she gave her all to worship her King with every note.